KevinHern/AI-Deployment-NodeJS/Image_Classification/README.md

 ```

 ## How to make the AI work
-The AI is a simple image classificator (model taken from this [colab](https://www.tensorflow.org/tutorials/images/classification)).
+The AI is a simple image classificator taken from this [colab](https://www.tensorflow.org/tutorials/images/classification).
 It receives an image *encoded in base64* and returns the class it belongs to.
 The app listens on the port 16000 and by default, it runs locally on your machine (127.0.0.1).
 Use an app that can send images encoded in base 64 and be sure to send POST request to the said port and IP address:

 http://127.0.0.1:16000/predict

-In the body, send a json with the following format:
+In the body, send a JSON with the following format:

 ```json
 {